As antibiotics become less effective against infection, Minister of Health, Jane Philpott, outlines the response to antimicrobial resistance in Canada

 CIHR is also investing in Canadian research teams that are developing innovative diagnostic tools to help clinicians quickly identify whether prescribing antibiotics will be effective.

-Our Government plays a role in developing and disseminating information and guidance, and encouraging prudent AMU by public health and healthcare professionals, food producers, veterinarians and the Canadian public.
+Our government plays a role in developing and disseminating information and guidance, and encouraging prudent AMU by public health and healthcare professionals, food producers, veterinarians and the Canadian public.
 Public awareness activities help Canadians to understand the benefits and risks of antimicrobials and why their use is not always warranted for treatment of infectious diseases.

 Working with our partners

-Addressing antimicrobal resistance in Canada requires sustained efforts across multiple sectors and organisations.
+Addressing antimicrobial resistance in Canada requires sustained efforts across multiple sectors and organisations.
 Provinces and territories, academia, animal and human health professionals, food production stakeholders and pharmaceutical and livestock industries each hold essential levers for reducing AMR.

 A Pan-Canadian Framework for Action is being developed jointly with the provinces and territories and other key partners to guide our collective action in tackling AMR in Canada.
 This high-level Framework will identify strategic objectives, opportunities for action and desired outcomes under 4 pillars: surveillance, stewardship, infection prevention and control, and research and innovation.